dhis2/dhis2-releases/releases/2.31/README.md

 # DHIS 2.31 Upgrade Notes

+## Middleware

+- PostgreSQL version 9.6 is required.
+The minimum required version was previously 9.4.
+We recommend migrating straight to version 10 as it is well tested with DHIS 2 and contains several performance improvements over 9.x.

 ## System

 - Support for _memcached_ as application cache provider is removed.
 Please use _Redis_ instead.